 Multi-dimensional by definition, this course seeks to understand the connection between political, economic, military, social, and cultural security, while teaching the high-order research skills required to appraise and analyse security challenges.

-At the completion of this subject students will be able to:
+ON successful completion of this subject, you will be able to:

-Showcase an ability to critically judge and appraise current security challenges in an ethical, responsible and professional manner.
+- Critically evaluate the current security challenges in an ethical, responsible and professional manner.